TWUOnline/ldrs664/_pages/unit-2.md

 ---
 <h1>Unit 2: Belonging to One's Self</h1>
 <h4>Overview</h4>
-Creating authentic learning communities begins with personal authenticity -- with knowing one's self and, as <a href="http://1http://billmoyers.com/content/conversation-maya-angelou">Maya Angelou</a> discusses, "belonging to one's self."
+Creating authentic learning communities begins with personal authenticity -- with knowing one's self.
+Palmer (1998) argues that "good teaching comes from the identity and integrity of the teacher" (p.
+13).

-&nbsp;
+Identity: Knowing ourselves as teachers means that we must explore our inner landscape.
+We must be aware of the character traits, personal experiences, values, beliefs, and cultural environment in which we were raised and now live.
+These elements are part of our identity -- and we bring our identity with us into the classroom and learning spaces in which we coach and teach others.

+Integrity: So, too, our integrity comes with us into the learning spaces in which we teach.
+Integrity, from Palmer's (1998) discussion, is not about ethics, but about an integrated sense of self -- a self that is whole, integrating life experiences and values and beliefs in a meaningful, authentic way.

+Whether we are aware of it or not, our integrity and identity are part of who we are as teachers.
+It is on this foundation that we build connections with students, and are able to invite them in to spaces where personal transformation  and authentic learning will take place.

+As <a href="http://1http://billmoyers.com/content/conversation-maya-angelou">Maya Angelou</a> discusses, belonging to one's self.

 hjhiuh
-<blockquote>"At home in our own souls, we become more at home with each other" (Palmer, 1998, p.
-5).</blockquote>
+<blockquote>"At home in our own souls, we become more at home with each other"

+-- Parker Palmer (1998, p.
+5)</blockquote>
 In our role as teachers, we are asked to connect students with content.
-But the first (and most important) connections we make are connections between students, and between students and teachers.
+But the first (and most important) connections we make (and the connections on which all learning is built) are connections between students, and between students and teachers.
 <blockquote>"Good teachers join self and subject and students in the fabric of life"

 -- Parker Palmer (1998, p.
 11)</blockquote>